Bell Beaker culture: Ireland

 Beakers arrived in Ireland c.
-2500 BC and fell out of use c.
-1700 BC.
+2500 BCE and fell out of use c.
+1700 BCE.
 The beaker pottery of Ireland was rarely used as a grave good, but is often found in domestic assemblages from the period.
 This stands in contrast to the rest of Europe where it is frequently found in both roles.
 The inhabitants of Ireland used food vessels as a grave good instead.
 The large, communal passage tombs of the Irish Neolithic were no longer being constructed during the Early Bronze Age (although some, such as Newgrange were re-used).
 The preferred method of burial seems to have been single graves and cists in the east, or in small wedge tombs in the west.
 Cremation was also common.

 The advent of the Bronze Age Beaker culture in Ireland is accompanied by the destruction of smaller satellite tombs at Knowth and collapses of the great cairn at Newgrange, marking an end to the Neolithic culture of megalithic passage tombs.

 Beakers are found in large numbers in Ireland, and the technical innovation of ring-built pottery indicates that the makers were also present.
 Classification of pottery in Ireland and Britain has distinguished a total of seven intrusive beaker groups originating from the continent and three groups of purely insular character having evolved from them.
 Five out of seven of the intrusive Beaker groups also appear in Ireland: the European bell group, the All-over cord beakers, the Scottish/North Rhine beakers, the Northern British/Middle Rhine beakers and the Wessex/Middle Rhine beakers.
 However, many of the features or innovations of Beaker society in Britain never reached Ireland.
 Instead, quite different customs predominated in the Irish record that were apparently influenced by the traditions of the earlier inhabitants.
 Some features that are found elsewhere in association to later types of Earlier Bronze Age Beaker pottery, indeed spread to Ireland, however, without being incorporated into the same close and specific association of Irish Beaker context.
 The Wessex/Middle Rhine gold discs bearing "wheel and cross" motifs that were probably sewn to garments, presumably to indicate status and reminiscent of racquet headed pins found in Eastern Europe, enjoy a general distribution throughout the country, however, never in direct association with beakers.